Price Transparency – Residential Conveyancing

 Our price may look high compared to some other providers, but we would ask you to consider the work involved, the implications of you or us missing something, the deadlines involved, the availability of our professional insurance cover and a number of other factors in the complex conveyancing process, before comparing us on price alone.
 Buying a house is the biggest financial transaction most of us will make.
 Getting it wrong can have significant consequences.

-Associates & Supervisors – Kristy Giles, Claire Reyolds, Peter Yanoutsos and Roseanna McNally
+Associates & Supervisors – Kristy Giles, Claire Reynolds, Peter Yanoutsos and Roseanna McNally.

-Other Lawyers – Ian Bumstead, Karen Hole, Megan Green, Rebecca Browne, Julie Arnold.
+Other Lawyers – Megan Green, Rebecca Browne, Julie Arnold.

-Support staff – Megan Green, Christine George, Sally Baker, Adele Rogers, Amy Elliott, Daniel Maskell, Hannah Gomme, Emma Pascoe, Laura Williams, Emily Brown, Jane Tytheridge, Anne Rogers, Beth Gagg, Luisa Macchia, Jade Randall, Ellie Jones.
+Support staff – Christine George, Sally Bell, Adele Rogers, Amy Elliott, Daniel Maskell, Hannah Gomm, Emma Pascoe, Laura Williams, Emily Brown, Jane Tytheridge, Beth Gagg, Luisa Macchia, Jade Randall and Ellie Jones.

 |LAWYER||Percentage of their time spent on given areas||the experience and qualifications of those who supervise the individuals who will be carrying out the work|